-Rule 25 BOMB THREAT (Responsibility) \RO: Bomb Threat: A student shall not make any report or notification, knowing or having reason to know the report is false utilizing any form of communication, indicating the presence of a bomb or explosive device on school grounds, school bus or at any school activity.
+Rule 25 BOMB THREAT (Responsibility): A student shall not make any report or notification, knowing or having reason to know the report is false utilizing any form of communication, indicating the presence of a bomb or explosive device on school grounds, school bus or at any school activity.
 A threat assessment screener must be completed.
-If the threat is transient this is a violation of Rule 26C.
-A full threat assessment must be completed for a student to be in violation of Rule 25.